Latest Work:

 •//•///•////

-Eliot Krimsky is a composer, piano player & improvisor originally from Cambridge, MA, now based in Brooklyn, NY.
-Best known as the lead singer and co-founder of the band Glass Ghost, Krimsky’s work explores the emotional landscape through intimate, harp-like piano textures, tape-inspired manipulations, layered improvisations, and his distinctive falsetto.
+Eliot Krimsky is a composer, songwriter, and pianist originally from Cambridge, MA, now based in Brooklyn, New York.
+His work explores time and memory through intimate piano textures, distant sonic techniques, and his distinctive falsetto.

-As a film composer, Krimsky has scored numerous award-winning films, including Fyre: The Greatest Party That Never Happened, This One’s For The Ladies (HBO Max), and Supergirl (PBS Independent Lens).
-He has been an artist-in-residence at Performance Space New York, BAM, and American Dance Institute, and was recently a fellow at the New Amsterdam Records Composers Lab.
+As a film composer, Krimsky has scored numerous award-winning works, including Fyre: The Greatest Party That Never Happened (Netflix), This One’s For the Ladies (HBO Max), and Supergirl (PBS Independent Lens).
+He has performed worldwide, been an artist-in-residence at Performance Space New York, BAM, and the American Dance Institute, and collaborated with artists such as Meshell Ndegeocello, Robert Stillman, Domino Kirke, and Here We Go Magic.